mgrimace/PiHole-Wireguard-and-Homebridge-on-Raspberry-Pi-Zero-2/README.md

 - Your Pi will automatically connect to your wifi.
 For me, the easiest way to find the Raspberry Pi's IP address was to look for it on my network using my router's app
 - **(Recommended) Set a static IP for the Pi** I used my wireless router settings to reserve its IP address (i.e., so the Pi doesn't change its IP on me)
 - Open Terminal and connect to it remotely by using SSH.
 To do so type or copy/paste `ssh pi@rasberrypi.local`.
 If you changed your Pi username, replace `pi` with `username`.
 If you selected allow public-key authentication only, you shouldn't have to use a password to connect.
+- **Additional troubleshooting step if you've re-flashed the SD card (e.g., setting it up again from scratch):**
+- Use `ssh-keygen -R raspberrypi.local` If you are re-creating your SD card using your previous/existing keys you may get a scary-looking error when you try and connect via SSH.
+This command will delete your previous, unique fingerprint and generate a new one to fix this error.
+If you do so, run this on your home machine prior to ssh.

 ## Increase the Pi's memory